analogpixel/til/til/awk-counting-words.md

 - loop over every field
 - for each field(word) increment that key in the array
 - print out all the keys/values at the end

+## Other ways
+- `sort | uniq -c ` can also count words, make sort you sort your list first so all the duplicate words are next to each other.